bitcoin-sv/spv-wallet-docs/spv-wallet/transactions/incoming_transaction.md

 1. Create **Transaction** based on **DraftTransaction** and tx hex
 2. Validate if tx was created successfully by checking if tx id is not empty
 3. Validate **Transaction** if ITC (Incoming Transaction Check) is enabled - env variable `disable_itc`
-   * If sent DraftTransaction id was empty
+   * If sent draft transaction id was empty
      1. Create and save **IncomingTransaction** with **Transaction** id and hex
      2. Create and save **SyncTransaction** with **Transaction** id
      3. Set values for **SyncTransaction**